marcomaggi/ccpairs/README.md

 This package installs a C11  language library implementing simply linked lists data structures, in the style of the Scheme language.

+The  package depends  upon the  external package  CCExceptions at  least version 0.6,  and relies  on `pkg-config`  to find  it installed  on the system.

 The  package makes  use of  the GNU  Autotools and  it is  tested, using Travis CI, on both Ubuntu GNU+Linux systems and OS X systems.